SuperOfficeDocs/superoffice-docs/docs/database/search/selection/dynamic-selections.md

 ## Find dialog

 The search criteria tables are also used when defining extra fields in the find dialog.
 This is where the active flag is used.
-Unchecking a search field in the find dialog corresponds to setting `active=0`.
+Un-checking a search field in the find dialog corresponds to setting `active=0`.

 ## See also